Hesperornis: Paleobiology

 Hesperornis was primarily marine, and lived in the waters of such contemporary shallow shelf seas as the Western Interior Seaway, the Turgai Strait, and the North Sea, which then were subtropical to tropical waters, much warmer than today.
 However, some of the youngest known specimens of Hesperornis have been found in inland freshwater deposits of the Foremost Formation, suggesting that some species of Hesperornis may have eventually moved, at least partially, away from a primarily marine habitat.
 Additionally, the species H. altus comes from the freshwater deposits at the base of the Judith River Formation.

 Traditionally, Hesperornis is depicted with a mode of locomotion similar to modern loons or grebes, and study of their limb proportions and hip structure has borne out this comparison.
 In terms of limb length, shape of the hip bones, and position of the hip socket, Hesperornis is particularly similar to the common loon (Gavia immer), probably exhibiting a very similar manner of locomotion on land and in water.
 Like loons, Hesperornis were probably excellent foot-propelled divers, but might have been ungainly on land.
+Whereas its tibiotarsus moved like that of a loon while propelling Hesperornis through water, its toes moved and functioned more like those of a grebe while undergoing propulsion in water.
 Like loons, the legs were probably encased inside the body wall up to the ankle, causing the feet to jut out to the sides near the tail.
 This would have prevented them from bringing the legs underneath the body to stand, or under the center of gravity to walk.
 Instead, they likely moved on land by pushing themselves along on their bellies, like modern seals.
 However, more recent studies on hesperornithean hindlimbs suggest they were more functionally similar to those of the still upright walking cormorants.

 Young Hesperornis grew fairly quickly and continuously to adulthood, as is the case in modern birds, but not Enantiornithes.

 Pathology

 A Hesperornis leg bone uncovered in the 1960s was examined by David Burnham, Bruce Rothschild et al. and was found to bear bite marks from a young polycotylid plesiosaur (possibly a Dolichorhynchops or something similar).
-The Hesperornis's bone, specifically the condyle, shows signs of infection, indicating the bird survived the initial attack and escaped the predator.
+The Hesperornis bone, specifically the condyle, shows signs of infection, indicating the bird survived the initial attack and escaped the predator.
 The discovery was published in the journal Cretaceous Research in 2016.